simontorres/goodman_user_manual/user_manual/_intro_future_implementation.rst

 Future Implementation
 *********************

-Here is an extensive list of the features we are planning to implement.
+Here is a list of the features we are planning to implement.

 Additions:
-  - Extended Source Extraction
+  - Extraction of extended sources
   - Flux calibration module
   - Source deblending
   - *Live* version of |pipeline name|.